 WATCH: Inside UTS’s new Faculty of Science and Graduate School of Health BuildingTranscript

-The Faculty of Science and Graduate School of Health Building offers research, teaching, learning, and social spaces for the faculty, as well as general teaching spaces and public areas for the general UTS community.
+The Vicki Sara Building (Science and Graduate School of Health Building - Building 7) offers research, teaching, learning, and social spaces for the faculty, as well as general teaching spaces and public areas for the general UTS community.

 Overlooking Alumni Green, the new building is connected to the adjacent UTS: Science Building, while also providing pedestrian connections to Thomas Street.